AlexJReid/blog/content/posts/local-api/index.md

 Services within the mesh are accessed from the outside via an _ingress gateway_ also shown here.
 This is where the above `curl` commands are issued.
 It is the entry point into the environment.
 The ingress gateway is configured to accept ingress into the `message` service, but not `transform`.
 Requests to `transform` can only originate within the mesh.

-The test environment uses Nomad to schedule the services running as Docker containers, but this is irrelevant really.
-The service instances would look the same if they were running on AWS ECS, Kubernetes, VMs... or a development machine, as we will soon see.
+The test environment uses Nomad to schedule the services running as Docker containers but they could be running on AWS ECS, Kubernetes, VMs... or a development machine, as we will soon see.

 ![Consul services](consul-services.png)